cncf/tag-security/assessments/guide/security-reviewer.md

 ## Expectations

 GitHub issues are assigned to security reviewers.
-Security reviewers are expected to conduct an in-depth review described in the [security evaluation guide](./).
+Security reviewers are expected to conduct an in-depth review described in the [security review guide](./).
  The lead security reviewer should seek the approval of the other participating security reviewers and at least 1 co-chair before merging.